ELO Part II

-The Electric Light Orchestra (ELO) Part II was a British-American rock band formed in 1989 by Electric Light Orchestra drummer and co-founder Bev Bevan.
+Electric Light Orchestra (ELO) Part II were a British-American rock band formed in 1989 by Electric Light Orchestra drummer and co-founder Bev Bevan.
 The band also included former ELO bassist and vocalist Kelly Groucutt, and violinist Mik Kaminski for most of its career, along with conductor Louis Clark, who contributed orchestral arrangements to many of ELO's albums and toured as a guest with the original band in its later years; ELO cellist Hugh McDowell likewise briefly performed with Part II in 1991.
 Alongside these personnel, Part II rotated through several ELO-unaffiliated frontmen during its lifetime, with singer-songwriter and keyboardist Eric Troyer the only one to retain constant membership.

 After Bevan left the band in late 1999, he sold his half of the rights to the Electric Light Orchestra name back to Jeff Lynne, and the band changed its name to The Orchestra.

 History

 Formation

-In 1988 drummer Bev Bevan approached Jeff Lynne, wanting to record another ELO album.
-Lynne declined to participate, so Bevan signaled that he intended to continue the band without him.
+In 1988, drummer Bev Bevan approached Jeff Lynne, wanting to record another ELO album.
+Lynne declined to participate, so Bevan signalled that he intended to continue the band without him.
 Lynne, however, objected over use of the ELO name, and the final agreement reached between the two resulted in ELO officially disbanding and Bevan forming a new band in 1989 called Electric Light Orchestra Part Two.

 Another term of the agreement was that Lynne would get a percentage of ELO Part II's record royalties.
 ELO co-founder Roy Wood was approached about joining the band, but declined.
-Bevan recruited longtime ELO string conductor and co-arranger Louis Clark into his new band, but not as an initial official member (Clark was never an official member of the original ELO either.)
+Bevan recruited longtime ELO string conductor and co-arranger Louis Clark into his new band, but not as an initial official member (Clark was never an official member of the original ELO either).
 The first line-up comprised Bevan, plus three musicians unrelated to ELO: American musician and songwriter Eric Troyer (keyboards, guitar and vocals), English musician and songwriter Pete Haycock (guitar, bass and vocals), formerly of the Climax Blues Band, and Welsh musician Neil Lockwood (guitar, keyboards, bass and vocals).
-John Payne had also been recruited as a member early on but dropped out, eventually to join Asia in 1991.
+John Payne had also been recruited as a member early on but dropped out, eventually to join Asia in 1991 and songwriter/producer Jim Steinman was briefly involved as well, but this didn't work out after he was unwilling to leave New York to travel to London to work with the band.